Timber (Pitbull song)

 "Timber" is a song by American rapper Pitbull featuring American singer Kesha.
-The song was released on October 7, 2013, as the lead single from Pitbull's extended play (EP) Meltdown EP.
+The song was released on October 7, 2013, as the lead single from Pitbull's extended play (EP) Meltdown.
 The song was produced by Dr. Luke, Cirkut, and Sermstyle, with additional production by Nick Seeley.
 The song interpolates Lee Oskar's 1978 single "San Francisco Bay" and features harmonica player Paul Harrington, who plays through the entire song and was told to emulate Oskar.

 The song was the 90th-most popular song of the decade according to Billboard.
 It peaked at number one on the US Billboard Hot 100 for three consecutive weeks.
 It also topped the charts in over fifteen additional countries.
 According to the IFPI, the song sold 9.6 million units worldwide in 2014, including single-track downloads and track-equivalent streams, becoming the sixth best-selling song of that year.
-It was certified fifteen-times Platinum in Norway, diamond in the US and Germany, seven-times Platinum in Australia and Canada, and Gold or higher in fourteen additional countries.
+It is currently certified fifteen-times Platinum in Norway, twelve-times Platinum in the US, diamond in Germany, seven-times Platinum in Australia and Canada, and Gold or higher in fourteen additional countries.

 Background and composition

-Kesha had previously featured Pitbull on remixes of her songs "Tik Tok" and "Crazy Kids", and Pitbull has featured Kesha on a 2009 song, "Girls".
+Kesha had previously featured Pitbull on remixes of her songs "Tik Tok" and "Crazy Kids", and Pitbull featured Kesha on a 2009 song, "Girls".
 In an interview in December 2013, Pitbull said that Rihanna was originally meant to be the featured artist on "Timber", but she had already been asked to be the featured artist on Shakira's "Can't Remember to Forget You" and did not have time to record "Timber".

 "Timber" is a dance-pop, EDM and folktronica song with elements of country.
 According to the sheet music published at Musicnotes.com by Kobalt Music Publishing, the song is set in common time with a moderately fast tempo of 130 beats per minute.
-The song is written in the key of G minor and follows a chord sequence of Gm–B–F–E. Kesha's vocals span from G♯3 to D♯5.
+The song is written in the key of G♯ minor and follows a chord sequence of G♯m–B–F♯–E. Kesha's vocals span from G♯3 to D♯5.

 Paul Harrington, who plays the harmonica throughout the track, was initially given a flat fee of $1,000 for his services.
 Three years later, however, after consulting an expert on music law, Harrington was paid a further $50,000.